Screen capture instructions below! See Google translate!

 I could not find for today’s publishing the info to down/upload for MyHeritage and LivingDNA – I will get this sorted and if they can still be, either up or downloaded – I will get them added if I can.

-I like privacy settings to be the tightest that are allowed and I love ftDNA and Gedmatch because you can make the settings private to the degree you want.
+I like privacy settings to be the tightest that are allowed and I love ftDNA because you can make the settings private to the degree you want.
 You can decided to not share anything with anyone – just use learning and research tools – and you can share limited or open.